AndrewPro/ashutov/content/featured/minecraft.md

     hidden: true # only hide on current single page
 ---

 If you would like to join us, please feel free to!
 Both the Java and Bedrock versions are currently working.
-We also have a discord server intergrated with the minecraft SRV paper plugin, if you would like to join, ask about it the comments.
+We also have a discord server integrated with the minecraft SRV paper plugin, if you would like to join, ask about it in the comments.

-There is a redirect to this page form `mc.shadeos.com` and `mc.ashutov.com`

 ## Panda

 #### Vanilla mc Server 1.21.4

-- Created for family and clode freinds
+- Created for family and close freinds

 > **Java    ip :** `panda.shadeos.com`